atedeg/mdm/docs/_docs/quality-assurance.md

 properly; in the case of unformatted code, the workflow fails to prevent the merging of unformatted code.

-For more details about the rules used by the team, please take a look at the [`.scalafmt.conf`](https://github.com/atedeg/mdm/blob/main/.scalafmt.conf) configuration file.
+For more details about the rules we used, please take a look at the [`.scalafmt.conf`](https://github.com/atedeg/mdm/blob/main/.scalafmt.conf) configuration file.

 ## Scalafix

-[Scalafix](https://scalacenter.github.io/scalafix/) helps the developers automate day-to-day code health checks, spot bad programming practices, and linting the code.
-The team agreed on using all the linting rules.
+[Scalafix](https://scalacenter.github.io/scalafix/) helps developers automate day-to-day code health checks, spot bad programming practices, and linting the code.
+We agreed on using all the linting rules.

 The tool is available via an [sbt plugin](https://github.com/scalacenter/sbt-scalafix) which provides a task to check the project.
 This task is used in CI/CD to enforce the rules and prevent the merging of code if the check spots any kind of problems.

-For more details about the rules used by the team, please take a look at the [`.scalafix.conf`](https://github.com/atedeg/mdm/blob/main/.scalafix.conf) configuration file.
+For more details about the rules we used, please take a look at the [`.scalafix.conf`](https://github.com/atedeg/mdm/blob/main/.scalafix.conf) configuration file.

 ## Wartremover